HungTabe/HungTabe/README.md

 # HungTabe
 # 💫About Me :
 I'm curently working on FSOFT and PassCode-Center

-I'm looking to collaborate on Software Engineer Job I'm currently learning NEXTjs
+I'm looking to collaborate on Software Engineer Job Freelance

+I'm currently learning NEXTjs

 ## 🌐Socials